isabella232/journeys.en/help/using/action/working-with-adobe-campaign.md

 1. Click the **[!UICONTROL Test the instance URL]** to test the validity of the instance.

+    >[!NOTE]
+    >
+    >This test verifies that:
+    >
+    >* The host is ".campaign.adobe.com" or ".campaign-sandbox.adobe.com",
+    >* The URL starts with https,
+    >* The ORG associated to this Adobe Campaign Standard's instance is the same as the Journey Orchestration's ORG.

 When designing your journey, three actions will be available in the **[!UICONTROL Action]** category: **[!UICONTROL Email]**, **[!UICONTROL Push]**, **[!UICONTROL SMS]** (see [Using Adobe Campaign actions](../building-journeys/using-adobe-campaign-actions.md)).

 ![](../assets/journey58.png)